ChaudhariParthh/VERIQON/README.md

 > **Trust Every Decision** — Enterprise-grade decision verification and auditing platform powered by Google Gemini AI

 **Veriqon-AI** is a **no-code AI assistant** built using **Google AI Studio** through advanced prompt engineering and AI system design.
-It combines intelligent web search, multimodal AI capabilities, and explainable AI features to deliver reliable, transparent, and efficient AI interactions.
+Developed by applying the knowledge gained from the **Google AI Professional Certification**, particularly the **AI in App Building** module, it leverages the **Gemini 3.5 Flash** model to deliver fast, reliable, and intelligent AI interactions.

+The assistant integrates intelligent web search, multimodal AI capabilities, and explainable AI features to provide transparent and efficient responses.
+A key feature is its **Decision Audit Mode**, which enhances trust by displaying the AI's **confidence level**, **risk level**, and the **supporting evidence** behind each response.
+It also includes usability-focused enhancements such as **chat deletion**, allowing users to remove individual conversations, and a **`clear` command** in the prompt bar that instantly clears the chat context for a fresh interaction.

 ---